The Best Leaders I Know Don't Lead From the Front. They Clear the Path.

 I've seen OKRs save organizations and I've seen them become bureaucratic theater.
 The difference is almost never about the framework.
 It's about whether leadership is genuinely willing to let go of control and trust the team to own their outcomes.

 Marty Cagan has been direct about this: the gap between empowered product teams and feature factories isn't a process gap — it's a trust gap.
 When leaders use OKRs to micromanage outputs rather than align on outcomes, the framework collapses under its own weight.
-But when teams have real ownership of their key results, and when leadership's job becomes removing blockers instead of assigning tasks?
-That's when the magic happens.
+But when teams have real ownership of their key results, and when leadership's job becomes removing obstacles rather than tracking compliance, something remarkable happens: people start caring about the outcome, not just the metric.